dechainers/dechainy/docs/api/exceptions.md

     * builtins.Exception
     * builtins.BaseException

-`UnsupportedOperationException(*args, **kwargs)`
+`UnknownPluginFormatException(*args, **kwargs)`
-:   Exception to be thrown when requiring an endpoint (e.g., "/exec") not supported by the probe/cluster
+:   Exception to be thrown when Plugin format not recognized or supported

     ### Ancestors (in MRO)